dvtate/old-yoda/README.md

  ```
   Variables are references to data, variables can reference eachother.
 Changing the value of a reference changes the value of it's referenced variable.
 If you want to make a deep copy, use the copy operator (`~`).
  ```
+ >>> $a 8 =    # now $a is a reference to the number 8
+ >>> $b $a =   # now $b is a reference to $a and $a is a reference to the number 8
- >>> $b $a ~ = # now they both hold the same value
+ >>> $b $a ~ = # now they are both references to the number 8
  ```
  - <b>Strings:</b>
   This is a loosely-typed language.
-Strings are enclosed in double quotes `"` and only need a closing `"` if it would change the meaning without it.
+Strings are enclosed in double quotes `"` and only need a closing `"` if it would change the meaning without it. (ie - end-of-line automatically adds a '\n' and ends the quote)
  ```
- >>> "closing quote not needed here
- "closing quote not needed here
- "

  >>> "hello " "there" + $a = # notice that the `+` operator is overloaded
  "hello there"

  >>> $a print
  hello there
  ```

  - <b>Conditionals:</b>
   Sometimes code should only run under certain conditions.
 Conditionals are initiated after a boolean with a `?:` and are ended with a `:?`.
 An empty conditional can also be used as a multi-line comment.
-Currently conditionals aren't fully implemented.
+Currently conditionals aren't fully implemented. `NOTE: this is going to be changed do not familiarize yourself with this`
 ```
 >>> # prompt the user for the day of the week and assign it to $day
 >>> "What day of the week is it?" print     $day input =